Skip to content

 Related calculations worth running

-Plans get firmer when you triangulate.
-Alongside this one, the home appreciation calculator, the property investment calculator, and the australian mortgage calculator tend to come up in the same conversations.
-Running two or three together exposes inconsistencies in any single assumption — which is usually where the useful insight lives.
+Alongside this one, the home appreciation calculator and the property investment calculator tend to come up in the same conversations.
+Running them together exposes inconsistencies in any single assumption, which is usually where the useful insight lives.

 Worked example

 A homeowner plans to remodel a bathroom.
 The cost is estimated at 12,000.
 Local market data and comparable sales suggest the renovation will add 9,600 to the resale value.
-The calculator produces an ROI of 80%, meaning the renovation recovers 80 pence of every unit of currency spent.
-The net gain is 2,400 short of break-even on cost alone, but the improvement may also enhance daily living and help the property sell faster in a competitive market.
+The calculator produces an ROI of −20%, because the value added is 2,400 less than the cost — a net loss on resale value alone.
+The improvement may still make daily living better and help the property sell faster, but it does not pay for itself in value terms.

 Scenarios where this metric matters